dekuNukem/traffic-cone-film-scanning/README.md

 -----

-Analog photography is making a resurgence, many people are shooting film again.
+Analog photography is having a resurgence, many people are shooting film again.

 To view and share the photos, they need to be digitized.